tykiww/tykiww.github.io/_posts/2017-07-05-luhn-with-rvest.md

 }
 ```

 Now we'll sum up the even and odd vector elements and multiply them by 9 to extract the check value.
-It is rather difficult to have to take numerical values and take specific values when they are random, so I decided just to use regex to determine the last value.
+It is rather difficult to have to take numerical values and take specific values when they are random, so regex may be applied to determine the last value.

 ```r
 splitvec <- function(x) strsplit(gsub("(.)\\B","\\1 ",x), " ")[[1]]